nerfsunny/MAL-Lists/2025/mrc/mrc_item_23.md

 ## ABOUT ME

-This list contains a list of manga eligible for the following challenge item, as of May 25, 2025:
+This list contains a list of manga eligible for the following challenge item, as of June 01, 2025:

 (2.3) Read a manga another MRC participant rated 4 or lower.